The Creation of Hatred

 How Americans are being indoctrinated into hatred

-Politicians and their media enablers then hyperfocus on ostensible negative qualities of the other, pumping up hysteria about how bad these qualities are and even issuing false narratives about the evils of the other—just like alienating parents do about their ex's supposed bad qualities.
+Politicians and their media enablers hyperfocus on ostensible negative qualities of the other, pumping up hysteria about how bad these qualities are and even issuing false narratives about the evils of the other—just like alienating parents do about their ex's supposed bad qualities.

 The hatred that is currently infusing itself into our country then gets amplified by the media.